-[Hi 341] This course will study in depth certain topics in the pre- and post-revolutionary era of American history, including special emphasis upon the Revolution and the Founding.
+[Hi 341] This course will study in depth certain topics in the pre- and post-revolutionary era of American history, including special emphasis on the colonial history of North America through the French and Indian War, to the Revolution and the Founding.

-The Early American Republic, 1800-1861 (3) (D)
+The Early American Republic, 1789-1828 (3) (D)

 [Hi 315] Major themes in this course are the territorial expansion of the United States and the dramatic consequences of political, demographic, social, and economic changes.
 These changes gave rise to sectional tensions within American society that threatened to dissolve the union, especially the debates over slavery.
-(HP).
+(HI).

-United States Civil War, 1848-1865 (3) (D)
+United States Civil War, 1828-1865 (3) (D)